 Result of Misrepresentation

-Perhaps as a result of this misleading representation of Garrison, no book-length manuscript has been published dealing with the Liberator as a work of importance to American literature.
-When I began studying The Liberator, the paper was only available on microfilm.
+Perhaps as a result of this misleading representation of Garrison, no book-length manuscript has been published dealing with The Liberator as a work of importance to American literature.
+When I began studying Garrison in 1994, the paper was only available on microfilm.
 Now that they are published online and are even indexed, I hope that literary critics and people interested in American history will examine this newspaper more closely to find out how the abolitionists used moral suasion to begin the process of unraveling the sin of slavery.